MRichard333/Encryped-Notetask-MRichard333/README.md

 ## 🐧 Linux Users

-You can run the `.AppImage` directly or install via:
+You can run the `.AppImage` directly:

 ```
-sudo dpkg -i Encrypted-ToDo.deb
-sudo apt-get install -f
+sudo apt install ./Encrypted-ToDo.deb
 ```

 Or mark the `.AppImage` as executable and run it: